uptoolkit/upvue/README.md

 [![Latest Version on NPM](https://img.shields.io/npm/v/upvue.svg?style=flat-square)](https://npmjs.com/package/js-form-helper)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

+Up to date plugins wrapper to have everything you need to start your awesome web app.

 ## Why ?

 🥸 : Bootstrapping a project is unexpectedly very difficult because there are so many choices, too many setups and configs to do before just working on a project...